blazej-bucha/graflab-cookbook/doc/graflab.md

   * If `crd == 1`, spherical radii in metres as a column vector or a scalar

-The variables that follow no longer depend on `point_type`, so are relevant for any computation.
+The variables that follow no longer depend on `point_type`, so must be specified for any computation.

 * `out_path` -- Path to the output data file (*without* any suffix such as `txt` or `mat`)